MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-make_gwascatalog_plot2-1.png" width="100%" />

 We see an inverse correlation in *reported* effect allele frequency (EAF) between the test dataset and the GWAS catalog in European ancestry studies, which confirms the metadata error identified in the previous plot.
 In the absence of effect allele metadata errors, the correlation in allele frequency should be positive (assuming the datasets are matched on ancestry).
 The reported effect allele frequency is opposite to what wed expect based on the GWAS catalog - e.g. the top left red datapoint has a frequency close to 0.8 in the test dataset but frequency of 0.2 in the GWAS catalog.
 We call these discrepancies EAF conflicts.
 EAF conflicts are labelled as moderate if EAF is close to 0.5 (i.e. 0.4 to 0.6) and as high if \<0.4 or \>0.6.
 This makes allowance for chance deviations in allele frequency.
-When making comparisons with the GWAS catalog its important to consider whether the datasets are matched on ancestry (however, this consideration does not apply for comparisons with our customised 1000 genomes reference dataset, see step 2 above).
+When making comparisons with the GWAS catalog it's important to consider whether the datasets are matched on ancestry (however, this consideration does not apply for comparisons with our customised 1000 genomes reference dataset, see step 2 above).

 ## Step 4.
 Check for effect sizes errors in the glioma GWAS